sendbird/sendbird-calls-javascript/README.md

 yarn add sendbird-calls
 ```

-Import as es6 module
+Import `SendBirdCall` as an es6 module
 ```javascript
 import SendBirdCall from "sendbird-calls";

 SendBirdCall.init(APP_ID)
 ```
-or include in header as global variable
+Or use the minified file to initialize `SendBirdCall` as global variable in the header
 ```html
 <script type="text/javascript" src="SendBirdCall.min.js"></script>
 <script type="text/javascript">